Topolectric circuits: Theory and construction: First-order topolectric insulators

-~ The hallmark of any topological phase of matter is the bulk-boundary correspondence, which assures the existence of topologically protected robust boundary modes~\cite{Kane-Mele-PRL2005,BHZ-2D, Hasan-Kane-RMP, Qi-Zhang-RMP, Shen-book, Bernevig-book, Schnyder-RMP, Armitage-RMP, Fu-Kane-PRB2006,Fu-Kane-PRB2007,BHZ-3D,CXLiu-PRB2010,Fu-PRL2011,Slager-NatPhys}.
+~ The hallmark of any topological phase of matter is the bulk-boundary correspondence, which ensures the existence of topologically protected robust boundary modes~\cite{Kane-Mele-PRL2005,BHZ-2D, Hasan-Kane-RMP, Qi-Zhang-RMP, Shen-book, Bernevig-book, Schnyder-RMP, Armitage-RMP, Fu-Kane-PRB2006,Fu-Kane-PRB2007,BHZ-3D,CXLiu-PRB2010,Fu-PRL2011,Slager-NatPhys}.
 Typically, a $d$-dimensional topological phase supports such modes that reside on $(d-1)$-dimensional boundaries, which are also characterized by the co-dimension $d_c=d-(d-1)=1$, yielding first-order topological phases.
-Some well known examples of topological modes include the endpoint modes in one-dimensional SSH topological insulator, one-dimensional edge modes for two-dimensional Chern and quantum spin Hall insulators, and the surface states of three-dimensional topological insulators.
-In this section we demonstrate realizations of some of these insulating phases in topoelectric circuits.
+Some well known examples of topological modes include the endpoint modes in 1D SSH topological insulator, 1D edge modes for 2D Chern and quantum spin Hall insulators, and the surface states of 3D topological insulators.
+In this section we demonstrate realizations of some of these insulating phases in topolectric circuits.
 In Secs.~\ref{subsec:DSM-NLSM}, ~\ref{subsec:3DWSM} and ~\ref{subsec:3DDSM} we demonstrate circuit realizations of first-order nodal or gapless topological phases.